tagtogorg/tagtog-doc/projects.md

       <div class="message">This feature is only available in some plans.
 Check the <a title="tagtog - plans" href="https://tagtog.net/-plans">available features for each plan</a>.</div>
     </div>
   </div>

   <div class="page-subsection">
     <div class="two-third-col">
       <h4>Members</h4>
-      <p>In this panel you can invite other users to your project, so they can collaborate in the annotation tasks.
-For more info about roles and collaborative annotation, go <a href="/collaboration.html">here</a>.</p>
+      <p>In this panel you can invite and organize other users in your project, so they can collaborate in the annotation tasks. <a href="/collaboration.html">See for more info about roles and collaborative annotation</a>.</p>
     </div>
     <div class="one-third-col">
-      {% include image.html name="settings-members.PNG" %}
+      {% include image.html name="settings-members.png" %}
     </div>

     <div class="two-third-col">
     <h5>Invite other users to your project</h5>
-    <p>To <strong>add a new member</strong> simply write the tagtog username in the text box and click on <code>Add Member</code>.
+    <p>To <strong>add a new member</strong> simply write the tagtog username in the text box, choose the role, and click on <code>Add Member</code>.
 Once added, they will receive an email notification.</p>
     </div>
     <div class="one-third-col">
       <div class="message">